LYT-academic/serine-hydrolase-design/README.md

 Lauko A, Pellock SJ.
 2024.
 Computational design of serine hydrolases. *bioRxiv* doi: 10.1101/2024.08.29.610411

+Installing Apptainer (https://apptainer.org/docs/admin/main/installation.html) will allow you to run all code using the pre-packaged python environments found in containers/.

 ## A. Motif Generation
 RFdiffusion takes as input motifs consisting of "stubs" that hold the catalytic residues.
 To avoid constraining design to existing serine hydrolase active sites, we generate our own.